Miso vs Doubanjiang: Japan’s Sweet Paste Meets Sichuan’s Spice

 The real problem is that most Western grocers stock only mediocre versions of both, and the difference between good and bad is enormous

-The flavor difference between grocery-store versions and proper ones is not subtle.
-It’s the difference between cooking with real ingredients and cooking with approximations.
+The gap between grocery-store versions and the real deal isn’t subtle.
+It’s the difference between cooking with flavor and cooking with cardboard.

 Start with doubanjiang in a proper mapo tofu recipe